 The Right Approach

-Gaining the confidence of early-stage buyers requires a particular mindset as well as strategic approach.
+Gaining the confidence of early-stage buyers requires a particular mindset and strategic approach.
 Data center consultants must make it their mission to help clients get services that solve their problems.
-If someone perceives them as someone more focused on his or her commission than the customer’s best interests, it eliminates trust right away.
+If someone perceives them as more focused on their commission than the customer’s best interests, it eliminates trust immediately.

-In relationship selling, demonstrating competence and credibility is able important to predict and address client concerns; in turn, this leads to trust.
-Becoming recognized as an industry expert can is accomplished by publishing content that reflects the data center consultant’s expertise and integrity.
+In relationship selling, demonstrating competence and credibility is important to predict and address client concerns; this leads to trust.
+Recognizing as an industry expert can be accomplished by publishing content that reflects the data center consultant’s expertise and integrity.